W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ::: details Substituted
 The Holy Spirit is the only part of the Holy Trinity that has a symbolic function.
 ²The Holy Spirit is referred to as the Healer, the Comforter and the Guide.
-³Tthe Holy Spirit] is also described as something ‘separate’, apart from the Father and from the Son.
+³Tthe Holy Spirit] is also described as something “separate’, apart from the Father and from the Son.
 ⁴I myself said, “If I go I will send you another Comforter and the other Comforter will abide with you”.
 ⁵The-Holy-Spirit’s symbolic function makes the Holy Spirit difficult to understand, because symbolism is open to different interpretations.
 ⁶As a man and also one of God’s creations, my right thinking, which came from the Holy Spirit or the Universal Inspiration, taught me first and foremost that the Universal Inspiration is for all.
 ⁷I could not have the Universal Inspiration myself without knowing the Universal Inspiration is for all.
-⁸The word ‘know’ is proper in this context, because the Holy Spirit is so close to knowledge that the Holy Spirit calls knowledge forth; or better, allows it knowledge to come.
+⁸The word “know’ is proper in this context, because the Holy Spirit is so close to knowledge that the Holy Spirit calls knowledge forth; or better, allows it knowledge to come.
-⁹I have spoken before of the higher or ‘true’ perception, true perception is so near to truth that God God’s-self can flow across the little gap.
+⁹I have spoken before of the higher or “true’ perception, true perception is so near to truth that God God’s-self can flow across the little gap.
 ¹⁰Knowledge is always ready to flow everywhere, but knowledge cannot oppose.
 ¹¹Therefore you can obstruct knowledge, although you can never lose knowledge.
 :::